GenesisFR/HowToBecomeGoodAtShooters/README.md

 - when reviving a downed teammate, you can use them as bullet shield (since they become immune to damage)
 - you can revive teammates without being next to them by moving over their body while pressing the revive key when close to it (TODO: test if it's affected by downed/dead state and walking/running)
 - you should always provide cover to the one reviving by either killing, CC'ing, aggro'ing or suppressing mobs
-- downed players must get near cover without blocking it for alive players and avoid crawling in the open otherwise they'll be harder to revive
+- downed players should strive to get near cover without blocking it for alive players and avoid crawling in the open otherwise they'll be harder to revive
 - after self-reviving, you're immmune to damage for a few seconds as long as you don't perform any action other than walking

 ### Rikers